What is a reasonable accommodation?

 Faculty and Staff

 Employees or applicants with disabilities may request reasonable accommodations regardless of employment classification or status (permanent, extra help/academic hourly, intern).
-The employee must initiate the reasonable accommodation process by inquiring about the process from the Office of Diversity, Equity, and Access, a supervisor, or human resources.
+The employee must initiate the reasonable accommodation process by inquiring about the process from the Office for Access and Equity, a supervisor, or human resources.

 The Interactive Process